To witness. To inspire. To connect.

 2025 — Coharie River, North Carolina

 In March 2025, I paddled the dark, tannin-rich waters of the Coharie River, where Indigenous-led efforts have restored its natural flow after decades of blockage.
-The river, once choked by storm debris and dams, now moves freely — quiet, winding, and rich with memory.
 This year, I’ve been thinking more about how different communities relate to the land and water around them.
 For the Coharie people, the river is more than a landscape; it’s a living thread of history, care, and return.